What is prevention and why should we care?

 Elementary Schools

-Developed for 3rd - 5th grade students, prevention educators deliver a 5 lesson curriculum designed to introduce students to healthy friend and family expectations and proactive boundary setting in an approachable and engaging way.
+Developed for Kindergarten - 2nd grade students, prevention educators utilize interactive children's books, activities, and coloring pages to introduce students to healthy friend and family expectations and proactive boundary setting in an approachable and engaging way.
 Lesson topics include:

 -